-Feature Summary 4

-The Role of A10 GUI Widgets 4

-Definitions of Widgets 5

-Structure of the Widget System 5

-Definition of Objects 6

-Characteristics of a A10Widget 7

-Difference between Presentational Components and Containers 7

-UML Diagram 8

-Definition of Objects 9

-Design Patterns Used 11

-Adapter Pattern 12

-Decorator Pattern 13

-Higher Order Components technique 14

-Command Pattern 16

-Future Enhancement (Not in the first release) 16

-Widget Theme 16

-Widget Locale 17

-References 17

 Feature Summary

-A10 GUI Widgets (or sometimes referred to as simply “Widgets” in this document) is dedicated to providing a set of shared and reusable Widget libraries that are designed to be widely used across different A10 applications.
+A10 GUI Widgets (or sometimes referred to as “A10Widgets” or simply “Widgets” in this document) is dedicated to providing a set of shared and reusable Widget libraries that are designed to be widely used across different A10 applications.
 It is based on the A10 GUI Framework to maximize modularity and maintainability.
 The aims of the Widget and Framework together are to provide a good development experience for A10 and possibly outside contributing developers; as a result, make A10 products powerful and useful.
 This document captures the definition, design, project file structure, and examples to elaborate the concepts of Widgets.

 The Role of A10 GUI Widgets